cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 ```bash
 npm run start
 ```
-Now you should be able to see your page under
+Now you should be able to see your page under the components tab.

 ## Pages Auto Discovery

 By default terra-dev-site will look for files in the ./src/terra-dev-site folder in dev mode and ./lib/terra-dev-site for prod mode.
+In an monorepo it will search for files in ./packages//{src,lib}/terra-dev-site.

-### File naming
+### File Naming
-Files need to be specifically named to be added to the site.
+Files need to be specifically named using the correct pageType indicator and file extension to be added to the site.
 This will allow you to add any additional files to support your examples and only have the specified files added as entries to the site.

 ```
 <filename>.<group-optional>.<pageType>.<extension(md, js, jsx)>